kaysarov/order-processor/README.md

    python app.py
    ```

 The application will create `orders.db` SQLite database on first run.
+Product
+images uploaded via the admin panel are saved inside the `static/uploads`
+directory which will be created automatically.

 ## Usage
 - Register a new user at `/register`.